 What Is Sirloin Steak?

 Sirloin steak is a popular cut of beef that comes from the sirloin of the animal, which is the rear back portion.
-It’s leaner than a ribeye and more flavorful, but less lean, than a filet mignon.
-Top sirloin steak is preferred for simple steak recipes, such as this steak in the oven, whereas bottom sirloin is larger and less tender.
+It’s leaner than a ribeye, but less lean than a filet mignon.
+Top sirloin steak is the highest quality of sirloin steak for simple steak recipes, whereas bottom sirloin is larger and less tender, but more affordable.

 Ingredients You’ll Need